OpenGPTX/docs/DGX/dgx-create-sparksession.md

-# Spark Setup
+# Create a SparkSession on DGX

-This doc outlines the steps necessary to setup Spark with Delta Lake on Kubeflow.
-It allows running Spark jobs inside the notebooks.
+This doc shows how to use Spark on the DGX node and mentions DGX related specifics.

 ## YOU ARE NOT ALONE